BALL-Project/ball/Windows/README2.txt

+This document explains how to build BALL and BALLView on the windows platform by using the Makefiles.
+For documentation on how to use the Visual Studio project files, see README.txt.

 -----------------------------------------------------------------------------------
 -----------------------------INSTALLATION PER MAKEFILE: ---------------------------
 -----------------------------------------------------------------------------------

-If you want to, you can also build BALL per nmake and Makefiles in the command line:

 Proceed like in README.txt for points 1.) and 2.)